July 8-9, 2006

 through the entire turn.
 David Pearson observed a few riders and

-his turn came, I witnessed textbook cornering technique: hard
+When his turn came, I witnessed textbook cornering technique: hard

-charging into the turn, four-stroke engine on the gas, using every available square
+charging into the turn, four-stroke engine on the gas, using every

-typical Colorado fashion, afternoon storms moved in, but also in
+In typical Colorado fashion, afternoon storms moved in, but also in

 typical Colorado fashion, the dark clouds produced little rain.
-While waiting in
+While

-mountain trail.
-In retrospect, it wouldn't really matter if he slid off the side
+retrospect, it wouldn't really matter if he slid off the side of the

 would be a body recovery effort.

-pair of girls performing free massages to weary dirt bikers.
+with a pair of girls performing free massages to weary dirt bikers.
 I've

 seen a lot of unusual things at races, but the Spanish Peak club

 outdid themselves with the massage girls.
 Also on hand was an outfit